johankraft/DevAlertDemoSTM32L475/README.md

 - dfmUser.c - Used-defined definitions needed by DFM.
 - dfmStoragePort.c - How to store Alerts to flash (before restarting) - currently using "libraries\3rdparty\DFM\storageports\Dummy\dfmStoragePort.c"
 - dfmCloudPort.c - How to upload Alerts to the device backend (e.g. an AWS account).
 See \libraries\3rdparty\DFM\kernelports\FreeRTOS\cloudports\AWS_MQTT\dfmCloudPort.c
+- trcConfig.h - If porting to a different processor architecture, you need to select the right hardware port setting.
+Currently set to "Arm Cortex-M" matching STM32L4.

+Note that crashcatcher is only for Arm Cortex-M devices.
+Officially it only supports Arm v7-M processors, but it seems to work fine also on v8-M processors like Cortex-M33.
+But this has not been tested with ARM TrustZone enabled.